+The Bunbury WRRF primarily services the City of Bunbury.
 Ocean disposal of TWW from the Bunbury WRRF commenced in July 2002.
-The Bunbury WRRF primarily services the City of Bunbury.
-On the 20 January 2022, the flow rate into Bunbury WRRF was 10.85 ML.
 Prior to disposal, the wastewater is treated using microbial processes to reduce concentrations of nitrogen via an intermittently decanting extended aeration plant.
 These processes produce secondary TWW and biosolids.

 The ocean outlet is located approximately 7 km south of the Bunbury Central Business District, south-west Western Australia (Figure 1.1).
-TWW is discharged via a sub-sea diffuser 1.7 km perpendicular to the shoreline (Water Corporation 2012).
-The freshwater TWW is less dense than seawater and forms a buoyant plume that rises through the water column and mixes as it ascends.
+TWW is discharged via a sub-sea diffuser, located 1.7 km perpendicular to the shoreline (Water Corporation 2012).
+The diffuser comprises a series of ports that are designed to maximise dispersion and dilution of the TWW with the natural seawater.
+TWW is freshwater and less dense than seawater.
+After discharge via the ports, the buoyant TWW plume rises through the water column and continues to mix as it ascends.